stephengeller/CV/README.md

 This senior role comprised of heading technical activity for the society, and managed operations in over 10 independent productions per year with at least 100 active members.
 All formal communications with hired venues, arrangements of technical training sessions and technical investment decisions were helmed by me throughout tenancy of the position.
 These responsibilities required extensive communication skills, in order to facilitate interactions between official businesses (such as theatres), production teams and the senior committee.

-Other responsibilities within SuTCo included:
+I held other roles within SuTCo, including:
 - Sound Designer (5 shows)
 - Production Manager (Damage by Ben Price, November 2015)
 - Stage Manager (Festival of New Writing, April 2015)